samarit329/AnotherMe_Project/README.md

 includes three projects:
-Phone side..
+Phone side,
-Robot side..
+Robot side,
-Mounted Mobile side..which will be mounted on the robot and used as camera sensor This project developed using Java and C++ languages
+,and Mounted Mobile side which will be mounted on the robot and used as camera sensor.
+This project developed using Java and C++ languages